A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: An LMI synthesis of two-disk controllers

 Moreover, since $B_{Q}=0$, the minimal realization of $\mathscr{Q}$ is $\mathscr{Q}=D_{Q}$.
 Condition \eqref{eq45} yields $\|\mathscr{Q}\|_{\infty}<\tilde{\gamma}$.
 Thus, the controller $\mathscr{C}$ solves the $H_{\infty}$ control problem for the plant $\tilde{\mathscr{P}}$, i.e., the disk condition \eqref{eq32} is also satisfied. $\Box$ \end{pf} \begin{rem} The linear matrix inequality \eqref{eq44} involves two slack variables $A_{Q}$ and $C_{Q}$ of dimensions $m \times m, n_{y} \times m$.
 By introducing these variables, we are able to express the conditions of Theorem \ref{th1} in terms of linear matrix inequalities.
 The slack variables can be reduced to have dimensions $m_{Q} \times m_{Q}, n_{y} \times m_{Q}, m_{Q}<m$, or even eliminated altogether at the expense of adding the rank condition

-However, the convexity of the conditions of the theorem will be lost, as a result.\\ \end{rem} \begin{rem} Feasibility of the matrix inequalities \eqref{eq38}-\eqref{eq41} is both sufficient and necessary for the existence of a controller $\mathscr{C}$ which satisfies \eqref{eq32}.
+However, the convexity of the conditions of the theorem will be lost, as a result.
+Therefore, we set \( B_Q = 0 \), which increases computational complexity compared to a fully Hermitian LMI but avoids introducing non-convex rank constraints, thereby preserving tractability. \end{rem} \begin{rem} Feasibility of the matrix inequalities \eqref{eq38}-\eqref{eq41} is both sufficient and necessary for the existence of a controller $\mathscr{C}$ which satisfies \eqref{eq32}.
 Yet, Theorem \ref{th1} gives only a sufficient condition for \eqref{eq33}.
 The gap is due to the particular form of the parameter $\mathscr{Q}$ whose input matrix $B_{Q}$ is set to $0$ to facilitate the property $\|\mathscr{Q}\|_{\infty}<\tilde{\gamma}$ and also to ensure that the order of the controller matches the order of the central controller.
 It may be possible to tighten the gap, e.g., by introducing different slack variables or using a dynamic $\mathscr{Q}$ or by embedding additional feedback layers in the controller.
-However these tighter conditions will be achieved at a cost.
+However, these tighter conditions will be achieved at a cost.
 The additional layers of feedback will increase the dynamic order of the controller.
-When we employ such solution to synthesize a coherent equalizer, such equalizer will be more complex to implement as a result.
+When we employ such a solution to synthesize a coherent equalizer, such an equalizer will be more complex to implement as a result.
 Other approaches to reducing conservatism via introducing slack variables were shown to lead to nonconvex BMI conditions for the existence of the controller \cite{Zhu2019,cheng2009}, which were considerably more difficult to solve. \end{rem} \begin{rem} Instead of letting $B_{Q}=0$, we can let $C_{Q}=0$ in \eqref{eq46} and let $B_{Q}$ be a slack variable.
 The proof of the theorem will not change, except the controller \eqref{eq49} will become unobservable rather than uncontrollable.
-However our simulations reveal that the resulting conditions tend to be more conservative. \end{rem}
+However, our simulations reveal that the resulting conditions tend to be more conservative. \end{rem}